Chris44442/de10nano/README.md

 saveenv
 ```

-You can now `run load_fpga` from the u-boot console to configure the FPGA design.
+You can now `run load_fpga` from the U-boot console to configure the FPGA design.
 From now on this command will also be run automatically during the booting sequence.
 Run `reset` to reboot or `run bootcmd` to boot into Linux.

-TODO Note: All of this can also be done during u-boot compilation so that no further changes in u-boot are required.
+TODO Note: All of this can also be done during U-boot compilation so that no further changes in U-boot are required.

  Default Environment:
     CONFIG_EXTRA_ENV_SETTINGS